 The castle’s medieval founder, Robert de Vieuxpont (or Vipont) was a loyal friend of King John and, at one time, was High Sherriff of Nottingham; perhaps he knew Robin Hood.
 Anyway, the location was just as strategically important in the 13th century as it had been twelve hundred years earlier, albeit the main foe by de Vieuxpont’s time was the Scots.
 Brougham passed to the Clifford family by marriage and, sometime around the year 1300, the 1st Baron de Clifford refortified it and constructed a new accommodation block, known as the Tower of League.
 Its ruins hint at the luxury that must have been; sometime in the early 14th century, Edward I popped in to Brougham, and may well have stayed there.

-It’s an odd shape, is Brougham; but it does have a large and imposing keep.
+It’s an odd shape, is Brougham; but it does have a large and imposing keep, open to the elements, its walls long since fallen in.
 You can read in the blurb about the place that “From the keep top enjoy panoramic views over the Eden valley and the earthworks of the adjacent Roman fort.”
-It surely does, but we climbed all the way up those steep, narrow, spiral staircases, round and round, leaning into the old walls, gasping and wheezing, until… we came to a locked gate.
-I smell a risk assessment.
+It surely does but, on our first visit, we climbed all the way up those steep, narrow, spiral staircases, round and round, leaning into the old walls, gasping and wheezing, until… we came to a locked gate.
 The blurb lies!
 The only rewarding aspect to this pointless exercise was spotting a Roman tombstone in the ceiling; clearly, the medieval builders weren’t going to waste perfectly good pieces of dressed stone that happened to be conveniently lying around nearby.

 Moving on, the 1st Baron de Clifford was killed at the Battle of Bannockburn in 1314.
 In 1388, Brougham Castle was captured and sacked by the Scots.
 But the Cliffords had other, safer, castles they preferred and Brougham apparently fell into disrepair.
 It must have been back in a reasonable condition by 1617, though, because in that year King James I (VI of Scotland) was entertained there.
 It received more attention after it was inherited by the remarkable Lady Anne Clifford in the 1640s.
 This amazing woman restored a number of Clifford castles, including Skipton, Pendragon, Appleby, Brough and Brougham, rotating her attendance and holding court at each.
 Brougham must have been a favourite, though; her father had been born there and her mother, to whom she was particularly close, died there.
 Lady Anne erected a pillar not far from Brougham, the Countess Pillar, to mark the spot where she and her mother last saw each other.
 And it was at Brougham that Lady Anne Clifford eventually died as well, in 1676, aged 86, and in the same room in which her father had been born.
 She had even created a garden on the site of the old Roman fort, where the remains of a summerhouse have been found.
 From Roman stronghold and village to rough border fortress to gentile country seat…